Shiitake (Lentinula edodes)

 The Vitamin D content of Shiitake can be increased by exposing the gills of a living or freshly picked mushrooms to direct sunlight.
 According to Stamets, “one hour of exposure … (finish from Mycelium Running)."

-Blue Sky Fungi cultivates Shiitake on supplemented oak sawdust and wood chips, along with wildcrafted mushrooms grown on oak logs.
-Sunlight charged, high-Vitamin D mushrooms are available upon request.
-If you are interested in cultivating Shiitake mushrooms, contact us for grow kits or sawdust or plug spawn to inoculate your own mushroom installations.
+If you are interested in cultivating Shiitake mushrooms, contact us for grow kits or plug spawn to inoculate your own mushroom logs.

 Finimundy T.C., Pinheiro Dillon A.J., Pega Henriques J.A., Ely M.R.
 A Review of General Nutritional Compounds and Pharmacological Propertie of the Lentinula edodes Mushroom.
 Food and Nutrition Sciences 2014, 5: 1095-1105